jthero3/OuterParallax-Continued/README.md

     * Final Pass for now of all scaled space bodies.
     * Fixed Soden.
     * Edas scaled space still has a lot of terracing.
 Might have to redo the original MPE textures.

+# Licensing

+Configs in this Mod Is Distributed under [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Textures are distributed as All Rights Reserved.